jjkivai/CRL_Flask/README.md

 We also need an inventory helper to create new equipment `insertequipment` and a `newuser` in user helper to add new users

 Lastly to get our menu page working, we need to enable users to log out.
 So we add a route `logout`

+And alas, our menu page is working flawlwssly as expected